Geothermal energy is the heat from the Earth. Ground and water temperatures, 10 feet

 In our residence halls Ascension Hall and Twelve Oaks Hall we have 220 wells at 300'

 underground.
-This is the second largest system in the States according to Climate
+This system was the second largest system in the States according to

 We utilize a pond loop system at the Sustainability Center.
 The pond closed loop configuration is the most economical configuration.
 It can be installed when the building is situated close to a body of surface water, such as a lake or a pond.
 The system functions similarly to a ground loop system.
 Pipes are usually run to the water with longer sections submerged in the water itself.
 The pipe may be curled densely in order to fit more of it in a given space.
 It is recommend that pond loops are used only in cases where the water does not drop below 6 to 8 feet at its lowest level in order to ascertain sufficient heat-transfer capability.
 Pond loops with closed systems do not affect water bodies in any adverse way.